fooplugins/debug-bar-screen-info/readme.txt

 = 1.1.5 =
 * Hard-code the text-domain for better compatibility with [GlotPress](https://translate.wordpress.org/projects/wp-plugins/debug-bar-screen-info).
-* Update the pretty print class to v1.5.2.
+* Updated the pretty print class to v1.6.0.
 * Tested & found compatible with WP 4.5
 * Minor tidying up